 Our THRIVE Team is here to answer your questions or address your concerns.
 Please email our THRIVE coordinator or call us to learn more about what we have to offer.
 We also invite you to connect with THRIVE on Facebook.

-We will have our Fall Open House on Monday, October 8, 2018.
+We will have our Spring Open House on Monday, January 21, 2019.
 We will have two opportunities for you to attend: 9 am and 1 pm.
 The Open House will include a presentation about the THRIVE Program and conclude with a tour of campus and a chance to see what one of our dorm rooms.

 The THRIVE program consists of four semesters over a two-year period.
 Each semester includes classes developed to help THRIVE students prepare for transitioning to life after high school.
 This would include independence, academics, and job skills.
 Students are also required to attend Green Dot Training and also be educated by other UCM departments related to safety.